-24 September - 2 October 1978:

-Official visit by a Community delegation to the People's Republic of China.
+24 September - 2 October 1978: Official visit by a Community delegation to the People's Republic of China.

-Official opening of accession negotiations with Portugal.
+17 October 1978: Official opening of accession negotiations with Portugal.

-4 and 5 December 1978:
+4 and 5 December 1978: European Council in Brussels.

 Decision on the establishment of the EMS (European Monetary System).
 It was agreed to set up a committee to consider the implications of enlargement on institutional machinery and procedure.